notqmail/notqmail.org/notqmail-1.07.md

 On the build host:

+    # run the build.
     make it man

+    # package it.
     DESTDIR=/path/to/staging/directory make package

     # create a tar archive of the staging directory.
     tar czf notqmail-1.07.tar.gz -C/path/to/staging/directory

 On the install host:

+copy notqmail-1.07.tar.gz and instchown from the build host to the install host.

     # untar the contents of the staging directory in to conf-qmail.
     tar xf notqmail-1.07.tar.gz -C/ --no-overwrite-dir

     # create qmail system accounts.

+    # fix ownership and file permissions.
     ./instchown